An exploration of generic types and their many uses in TypeScript

 Which is an acceptable situation for our type system.
 But is it an acceptable

-situation for the users of Box
+situation for the users of Box?

 Not so much:

-conststringBox :Box = {thing : 'string'}conststring =getThingFromBox (stringBox )constnumberBox :Box = {thing : 69}constnumber =getThingFromBox (numberBox )
+tsconststringBox :Box = {thing : 'string'}conststring =getThingFromBox (stringBox )constnumberBox :Box = {thing : 69}constnumber =getThingFromBox (numberBox )

-back out of it right?
+number back out of it right?

 Well what if we manually add a return type?

-constgetThingFromBox = (box :Box ): string =>box .thing conststring : string =getThingFromBox ({thing : 'hello world!'})constType 'string' is not assignable to type 'number'.2322Type 'string' is not assignable to type 'number'.: number = number getThingFromBox ({thing : 420})
+tsconstgetThingFromBox = (box :Box ): string =>box .thing conststring : string =getThingFromBox ({thing : 'hello world!'})constType 'string' is not assignable to type 'number'.2322Type 'string' is not assignable to type 'number'.: number = number getThingFromBox ({thing : 420})

 Okay.